 In 2021, Silverstone became the first circuit to host a full capacity crowd since the start of the coronavirus pandemic, with the British Grand Prix attracting around 140,000 fans on race day alone.
 Controversy reigned in the race, as Lewis Hamilton and Max Verstappen collided on the first lap.
 While Verstappen was eliminated from the race – suffering a 51G impact – Hamilton went on to claim an eighth home race win, after passing Ferrari’s Charles Leclerc in the closing stages.
 The race weekend also saw the debut of F1’s Sprint Qualifying format.

 Carlos Sainz secured his maiden race win with Ferrari at the 2022 British Grand Prix.
-The race weekend was attended by over 400,000 fans, making the best-attended British Grand Prix in history.
+The race weekend was attended by over 400,000 fans, making it, at the time, the best-attended British Grand Prix in history.
 The record was broken one year later, with 480,000 fans attending the 2023 British Grand Prix.
 As well as expanding grandstand capacity, race organisers made improvements to the General Admission viewing areas and introduced a Thursday launch party, all of which helped to boost the attendance numbers.
+The record attendance was matched in 2024, with a new record race day attendance of 164,000.

 British Grand Prix: Did You know?

-• In 2019, Lewis Hamilton set a new record for most victories at the British Grand Prix.
+- In 2019, Lewis Hamilton set a new record for most victories at the British Grand Prix.
 With his sixth win at the event, he eclipsed the totals of Jim Clark and Alain Prost.
-He extended his record to eight wins at the event in 2021.
+He extended his record to eight wins at the event in 2021 and recorded a ninth Silverstone win in 2024.

 READ MORE: Britain’s Home Race Heroes